-10 Things a TV News Anchor Should Never Do
+10 Actions a TV News Anchor Should Avoid

 A TV news anchor has to have many special characteristics in order to be successful with viewers.
 There's charisma, credibility, and friendliness to name a few.

-Not every newscast is going to go perfectly because it's live television.
-But there are 10 on-air mistakes news anchors can make that would hurt their relationship with viewers, cause the station's Nielsen ratings to nosedive and cost them their career.
+Not every newscast is going to go perfectly.
+Any show or broadcast that is live always has a chance for error.
+With all the possible things that could go wrong, there are 10 on-air mistakes news anchors can make that will hurt their relationship with viewers, cause the station's ratings to nosedive, and possibly cost them their career.

 Read Scripts Cold